How to do air travel with kids (and no stress)

-Almost all children love to be read to.
-A new book is a wonderful gift and can keep them engaged for a long time.
-Older kids love activity books, which makes the time fly by.
+Most children love to be read to.
+A new book is a wonderful gift and can keep your child engaged for a long time.
+For older kids, activity books will make the time fly by.

-If your child is a little older, bring a heavy-duty puzzle book.
-This will both hold their interest and keep their minds active when the flight starts to become a little tedious for them.
+If your child is older still, bring a heavy-duty puzzle book.
+This will hold their interest and keep their minds active when the flight starts to become tedious.

 Bring finger food

-Here are a few tips and games to keep the magic of flying alive:
+Here are a few games to keep the magic of flying alive:

-- If you’re allowed to board before the other passengers, ask if your child can see the cockpit.
+- If you’re allowed to board before other passengers, ask if your child can visit the cockpit.

-- If the skies are clear, you can look for houses, rivers, lakes and more on the ground.
+- If the skies are clear, ask them to point out houses, rivers, lakes, and more on the ground.

 - Play ‘Kim’s Game’ by having your child study six objects on the tray in front of them.
-Have them close their eyes while you remove an object.
-See if your child can figure out which object has been removed.
-Now it’s your turn to guess.
+Ask them to close their eyes while you remove an object.
+See if they can work out which object has been removed.
+Then it’s your turn to guess.

-- When the ‘fasten seat belt’ sign is switched off, you can give your child a few extra pillows to sit on for added height.
-This gives him or her a better view of the plane and everyone on board.
+- When the ‘fasten seat belt’ sign is switched off, give your child a few extra pillows to sit on for added height.
+This will give them a better view of the plane and everyone on board.

-- Have a look at the map in the airline magazine and show your children which route you are flying.
+- Have a look at the map in the airline magazine and show your children the route you are flying.

 - Eye mask

-- Chewing gum or chewy sweets (for un-popping clogged ears)
+- Chewing gum or chewy sweets (for un-popping ears)